tianshu-wang/PFS-GNN-bipartite/README.md

 # PFS-GNN-bipartite

+The data are too large for github.
+Only two example graphs (one for each case) are uploaded here.

+To run the code, choose one of the config file, then run "python train.py".
+The graphs are constructed for gpu so you need a gpu to use them.

+# Brief Descriptions of the Files

 gnn.py : Define the bipartite graph and the GNN.

 train.py : The main file to run the code.